joshpayette/remnant2-toolkit/README.md

 Contributions are welcome!
 If you found a bug, have a suggestion, or want to contribute code, please open an issue or a pull request.

+You can also join the [Discord server](https://discord.gg/kgVaU3zAQ7) to discuss the project and get help.

-## Featured Build Contributions
+## Featured Builds

 Want to see your build listed on the featured builds?
 Submit an issue with a link to the video covering your build and I'll take a look.
 If I like it, I'll add it to the list!

 ## Credits